Moving is one of life’s biggest events. It’s exciting, chaotic, and full of changes.

 For example, a customer moving into a larger home may plan to upgrade their sofa to a spacious sectional and they start shopping well before they’ve even packed a moving box.
 Getting in front of them as soon as possible, and ahead of your competition is crucial.

-Many movers have an early planning mindset, which means it’s no longer sufficient to target movers after a change-of-address signal or post-move registration.
-By then, the most important decisions have already been made—and budgets already allocated.
+Many movers have an early planning mindset, which means it’s no longer sufficient to wait to target movers after a change-of-address signal or post-move registration.

 Consumers are open to trying new brands during a move across many categories.
 For example, here is a sampling of what a new mover will try new brands for: